(~2700 words / 11-minute read)

 captive

-This mistaken assumption is as old as civilization.
+This assumption is as old as civilization.
 Everyone has made it, from Ancients to Moderns, kings to anarchists.
-Some want to build it up, others, to tear it down.
-But they all agree: a state is a centralized state and can be nothing else.
+Some want to build up the state, others, to tear it down.
+But they all agree: a state is inherently centralized and can be no other way.

 politics

-Philosophy describes the fundamental facts of being: the nature of reality, how it is known, and what should be done in it.
-Standing at the base of knowledge, philosophy is the most important science.
+Philosophy describes the fundamental facts and nature of reality—the world and oneself (in metaphysics), how it is known (epistemology), and what should be done about it (ethics).
+Philosophy stands on the peak of knowledge, surveying and directing it all.
+Philosophy is our most important science.

-One fact of life is so important, a whole branch of philosophy is needed to handle it: man’s great and terrible power to use physical force against others.
-The philosophical branch of politics determines, by moral sanction, how force is to be used in society.
+One fact about people is so important, it defines politics.
+It is man’s great and terrible power to use physical force against others.
+Politics determines how physical force is to be used in society.
+It conditions everyone’s thoughts and choices.
+It saves or dooms millions on a daily basis.

 If used in defense, force frees people to live in peace and prosperity.
 It achieves universal justice.
 If used in offense, force deceives, robs, enslaves, and murders people and destroys the world.
 It achieves universal crime.